Vakshaya-08/Budget-Planner/README.md

 🖥️ Home Page Output

   🏠 Dashboard View Includes:

    ✅ Monthly Summary Section

    🟢 Total Income – Sum of all income entries

   🔴 Total Expenses – Sum of all expense entries

   🟡 Remaining Balance – Difference between total income and total expenses

 📋 Transaction Table
     *Lists all income and expense transactions

    *Columns include:

-                *Titl
+      *Title
       *Amount
       *Type (Income or Expense)
       *Category
       *Note
       *Date
       *Edit and Delete buttons

 ➕ Add Transaction Button

   *Leads to a form where users can add new income or expense entries